Mixing times for the open ASEP at the triple point: Introduction

 \subsection{Overview of the proof}

-As a reader’s guide, let us in the following give an outline of the main ideas and the strategy for the proof.
+As a reader’s guide, let us in the following give an outline of the main ideas and the strategy for the proof of mixing times at the triple point. \\

-In order to show mixing times at the triple point, we will follow the overall strategy from Gantert et al.~in \cite{GNS:MixingOpen} for mixing times for the open ASEP in the high density phase for constant boundary and bias parameters, which we will now briefly summarize.
+To this end, we recall the overall strategy from Gantert et al.~in \cite{GNS:MixingOpen} for mixing times for the open ASEP in the high density phase for constant boundary and bias parameters.
 Consider two open ASEPs started from the extremal configurations, where all sites are either fully occupied by particles or are left empty, respectively.
 Then under the basic coupling, the two open ASEPs can be interpreted as one open ASEP $(\xi_t)_{t \geq 0}$ with second class particles.
 We obtain an upper bound on the mixing by providing estimates on the time it takes for all initially $N$ many second class particles to exit the segment.
 In order to study this exit time, Gantert et al.\ couple the open ASEP with second class particles to a system of two stationary open ASEPs with different boundary parameters -- one of them with the same boundary parameters as $(\xi_t)_{t \geq 0}$ and one where $\alpha$ and $\beta$ are decreased.
 They show that if the currents of the two stationary systems until some time $T$ differ by at least order $N$, then this implies an upper bound on the mixing time of order $T$. \\

-While this approach is sufficient for effective bounds on the mixing time for the high density phase and constant boundary parameters, it comes with three main challenges for the triple point.
+While this approach is sufficient for effective bounds on the mixing time for the high density phase and constant boundary parameters, it indicates three main challenges for the triple point.
 First, we need effective bounds on the expected current of the open ASEP in the maximal current phase, and when the parameters $\alpha,\beta,\gamma,\delta,q$ are allowed to depend on the system size $N$.
 Second, as the most delicate part of the argument, we require bounds on the fluctuations of the current of the open ASEP in order to guarantee that the currents differ at the order of their expected differences with positive probability.
-Last, even with an optimal bound on the difference and fluctuations of the current, the arguments in \cite{GNS:MixingOpen} a priori only yield an upper bound of order $N^{2+\kappa}$ on the mixing time of the open ASEP at the triple point.
+Lastly, even with an optimal bound on the {expected} difference and fluctuations of the current, the arguments in \cite{GNS:MixingOpen} a priori only yield an upper bound of order $N^{2+\kappa}$ {(instead of $N^{3/2+\kappa}$)} on the mixing time of the open ASEP at the triple point.
 Let us now describe how we address all three challenges.

 In order to obtain effective bounds on the expected current of the open ASEP in the maximal current phase when the parameters $\alpha,\beta,\gamma,\delta,q$ are allowed to depend on the system size $N$, we rely on an exact representation of the stationary current by Uchiyama, Sasamoto, Wadati from \cite{USW:PASEPcurrent} as a certain contour integral.
 This formula uses that the invariant measure of the open ASEP can be studied via the matrix product ansatz, and a particular solution related to Askey--Wilson polynomials.
 We provide a sharp asymptotic analysis of this exact expression for the expected current using various identities of Gamma functions and $q$-calculus.
 In particular, we utilize recent fine asymptotic results on \mbox{$q$-Pochhammer} symbols by Corwin and Knizel from \cite{CK:StationaryKPZ}.